department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/health-care-costs.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="verification-process">Find out what happens if the IRS and SSA information shows you have income above our limits</button>
 <div id="verification-process" class="usa-accordion-content">

-If the information we receive from the IRS and SSA shows that you have income above our limits, we’ll notify you (and your spouse or partner if applicable) by letter.
-You’ll have the chance to verify or dispute this information.
+If the information we receive from the IRS and the SSA shows that you have income above our limits, we’ll send a letter notifying you (and your spouse or partner if their income is part of your household income).
+You’ll have the chance to dispute (formally express your disagreement with) this information.
 You can also send documents showing you have additional deductible expenses that we should consider.

 <b>If you don't respond to our letter:</b>

 **After 45 days,** we’ll send you a reminder letter.

-**After 75 days,** we’ll assume the information from the IRS and SSA is correct.
+**After 75 days,** we’ll assume the information from the IRS and the SSA is correct.
 We’ll send you a letter to explain the changes in your eligibility or copay status.
 We’ll also explain how you can appeal our decision.

 <b>If you respond by disputing the information in our letter:</b>

 When we receive your response, we’ll assign an income verification case manager to work with you (and your representative, if you choose to have one).
 Your case manager will guide you through the process and help you find any authorized deductions that may reduce your total gross household income below our limits.
-We aim to resolve all cases within 75 days.
+We try to resolve all cases within 75 days.

-If our review of your information still shows that your income is above our limits, we’ll send you a final letter explaining that you’ll need to pay copays for future care as well as for any care you received during the year for which we were reviewing your income.
+If our review shows that your income is still above our limits, we’ll send you a final letter explaining that you’ll need to pay copays for future care as well as for any care you received during the year for which we reviewed your income.
 We’ll also explain how to appeal our decision.

 </div>
 </li>